tlensk/Sal3T/Readme.md

-#A conserved distal-tail helical extension defines a morphogenetic class of tailspike-bearing Salmonella and related siphophages
+# A conserved distal-tail helical extension defines a morphogenetic class of tailspike-bearing Salmonella and related siphophages

-Tatiana Lenskaia1,*
+Tatiana Lenskaia<sup>1,*</sup>

-1 Department of Molecular Genetics, University of Toronto, Toronto, ON, Canada
+<sup>1</sup> Department of Molecular Genetics, University of Toronto, Toronto, ON, Canada

-* Corresponding author: t.lenskaia@utoronto.ca
+<sup>*</sup> Corresponding author: t.lenskaia@utoronto.ca

 This repository contains code and supplemmentary material for the DT-helix phage tail tip study.